Introduction

 Application Highlights

-The key benefits of integrating CG series ultrasonic flow sensors into ultrasonic ablation devices cooling sytem include,
+The key benefits of integrating CG series ultrasonic flow sensors / flow meters into ultrasonic ablation devices cooling system include,

-The CG Series boasts a high precision of ±1% and minimal error rates, helping to minimize the risk of damage to surrounding healthy tissues.
+The CG Series ultrasonic flow sensor / flow meter boasts a high flow rate measurement accuracy of ±1% and minimal error rates, helping to minimize the risk of damage to surrounding healthy tissues.

 2. No-invasive Measurement, Enhanced Patient Safety

-The CG series clamp-on ultrasonic flow sensor reduces the risk of cooling liquid contamination by eliminating the need for direct contact with the fluid.
+The CG series clamp-on ultrasonic flow sensor / flow meters reduces the risk of cooling liquid contamination by eliminating the need for direct contact with the fluid.

 3. Measure Low Flow Rate